Mohana7416/Magical-Arena/README.md

 Game starting......

 Player A attacks Player B
-Player B health 100 reduced to  : 100
-Damage is : 0
+Player B health 100 reduced to 100: No reduction Damage is : 0
 -------------------------------------------
 Player B attacks Player A